Years 12 and 13 - A-Level Business Studies

 We have previously welcomed students from a variety of academic routes and it is not necessary to have studied Business at GCSE.
 The most successful students show an interest in business activity, are creative in their approach to solving problems and are enthusiastic contributors to group discussion.
 Parental or student involvement in a business/management role can often be an advantage.

 Pre-issued case studies form the basis of most assessment for this course.
 These are realistic in their context and provide students with the opportunity to develop solutions to the challenges facing real businesses.
 The Year 12 modules include Businesses, their Objectives and Environment, Business Behaviour and Business Decisions.
-In Year 13, a business research report into the problem of a local business forms the main component of the Business Project module before the completion of the Further Marketing and Business Strategy units.
+In Year 13 students study how Europwan and World economics affect businesses in their strategic planning then complete a further marketing unit.

 A general interest in current affairs, reading a newspaper or business magazine and watching business related TV programmes will all help to develop student awareness of the business environment.
 Part-time employment and talking with parents and peers about work related issues will all be useful ways to help generate the ideas needed to make informed and creative decisions.